The Kenyngton Manor 'Stretch and Reach' Curriculum |

 FORWARDS – to be equipped with a ‘spirit of adventure’

-In all of these, to have a sense of how they live out the 7 KMS Wholehearted Habits: responsibility, courage, kindness, aspiration, tolerance, respect and confidence.
+In all of these, to have a sense of how they live out the 7 KMPS Wholehearted Habits: responsibility, courage, kindness, aspiration, tolerance, respect and confidence.

 Implementation